Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

 - `generate_boss_image(description: str) -> str`
   *Generates an image for a boss, stores in an S3 bucket, and returns url.*

-- `generate_character_image(description: str`
+- `generate_character_image(description: str)`
   *Generates image that will be used to represent the character in-game, returns url*

-Rationale: This subcomponent will be responsible for communicating with the external AI image generator service.
+**Rationale:** This subcomponent will be responsible for communicating with the external AI image generator service.
 Both functions will have a custom prompt built for the type of image it is trying to make.
 More information on how AI integration will work in section

+**Priority**: High

+**Why**: Image generation will be vital in providing unique visuals for users.
+Card images will be deemed the highest priority of all image creation, followed by boss images and character.
+The reason being is we want cards to be unique, we can use default icons to represent player and boss in battle if needed.

+---

 ## AI Language Model Interface
 **AI Story Generator**(connects to external AI LLM for generating content)